Gruppe-17-CDIO/Gruppe17_SolitaireRobot/Logic/src/main/java/cardTracker/readme.md

 If no previous state or move are given, it generates a new one based on a starter state and assumes this is a new game.

-Image state is a required argument, move is required except in new game.
+Card array is a required argument, move and state is required except in new game.

 Maybe this class should leave saving to disk to the controller...